 Who’s Gen Z?

 Following the millennial generation, Gen Z was born between 1997-2012.
-These kids were raised with social media and the internet, and the oldest is just completing college and entering adulthood.
+Gen Z people were raised with social media and the internet, and the oldest is just completing college and entering adulthood.
 It might come as a surprise that Gen Z already makes up for a spending power of over $143 Billion around the world.

 Evidently, this close connection with technology has profoundly affected how this generation spends their money.
 As such, Gen Z’s SEO behavior and online spending patterns differ from that of millennials.